H&R Block (NYSE:HRB) Updates FY 2023 Earnings Guidance

-H&R Block (NYSE:HRB – Get Rating) issued an update on its FY 2023 earnings guidance on Tuesday morning.
+H&R Block (NYSE:HRB – Get Rating) updated its FY 2023 earnings guidance on Tuesday.
 The company provided earnings per share guidance of $3.70-$3.95 for the period, compared to the consensus earnings per share estimate of $3.46.
 The company issued revenue guidance of $3.54 billion-$3.58 billion, compared to the consensus revenue estimate of $3.41 billion.

 H&R Block Stock Performance